Differences from Ethereum

 Considered harmful and deprecated in EIP-6049open in new window.

-Always produces a compile-time error with our toolchain.
+Always produces a compile-time error with the zkEVM compiler.

 CALLCODE